Anglesey sea search: Reports person swept off Trearddur Bay rocks

 Holyhead, Moelfre and Rhosneigr coastguard rescue teams were also called out along with Wales Ambulance Service and North Wales Police.

-On Saturday evening, the force said there was a "serious police incident currently ongoing" at Ravens Point, Trearddur Bay.
+On Saturday evening, North Wales Police said there was a "serious police incident currently ongoing" at Ravens Point, Trearddur Bay.